 Mission, Goals, and Learning Outcomes

-The mission of the Theology of Healing Earth in Action (THEA) Institute is to engage high school students in Catholic theology and Ignatian spirituality so that they might act as socially just leaders who care for creation in their local communities and the world.
+The mission of the Theology of Healing Earth in Action (THEA) Institute is to engage high school students in Ignatian spirituality focused on ecological issues, so that they might act as socially just leaders who care for creation in their local communities and around the world.

 The THEA Institute has five main goals: